Digging Deeper - Gardening Resources

 - Information on vegetable diseases such as Late Blight from Dr. Mary Hausbeck's lab at MSU

-- Late Blight monitoring map for Michigan
+- Late Blight monitoring map

 - Spotted wing drosophila, a small vinegar fly with the potential to damage many fruit crops.

 - Brown Marmorated Stink Bug, causing feeding damage in high value specialty crops including tomatoes, sweet peppers, raspberries, apples, peaches, pears and cherries as well as damage in corn and soybeans.

 - Thousand Cankers Disease, which primarily affects black walnut trees.